 Released January 23rd 2021 at the Auckland Museum

 Partly Funded by: Creative NZ

-Tep Tok : Our Lines Connect Us will be the second Tep Tok (Tap Talk) documentary by Julia Mage'au Grayof Sunameke Productions.
-A documentary that will be told in three parts following the skin marking stories of Melanesian women living in New Zealand and Australia with Papua New Guinea and Fiji heritage.
+Tep Tok : Our Lines Connect Us is the second Tep Tok (Tap Talk) documentary by Julia Mage'au Gray of Sunameke Productions.
+A documentary following the skin marking stories of Melanesian women living in New Zealand and Australia with Papua New Guinea and Fiji heritage.
 The documentary will share the conversations around revival and transmission of knowledge from the perspectives of First Peoples Revivalists from Papua New Guinea, India, Philippines, Borneo, Taiwan, Inuit, Hawai’i and Aotearoa, New Zealand.

-Myself as a skin marker and film maker, this sequel is an avenue to author the story of the people we mark and meet on our journey through the work of Melanesian Marks.
+Myself as a skin marker and film maker, this sequel has been an avenue to author the stories of the people we’ve marked and met through the work of @melanesianmarks

 -Julia Mage'au Gray

 Thank you to those who shared their time and thoughts: